 Catalogues, Inventories, Publications

-All surrogate copies are revealed in corresponding card indexes in the Specialized Reading Room.
+All surrogate copies are catalogued in the card indexes of the Specialised Reading Room.

 The Collections are managed by the Manuscripts and Old Printed Books Department.
 The employees of the department can offer specialised information.
 In order to protect the collections, access to the surrogate copies of manuscripts takes place after justifying the need to consult the original.
 Readers may request to make surrogate copies of documents from the collections by filling in a relevant form in accordance with the rules in force in the Library – the User Service Rules and the Price list of Services.